bensmus/ridechecks-electron/README.md

 The problem can be defined by treating each task as a variable that has a discrete domain of workers.
 For example, the variable "maintaining the converyor belt" has a domain of ["alex", "george", and "kevin"], meaning it can take on one of those values.
 Then, choose a worker for each task (assign a value to the variable) such that the workers have time to complete all of their assigned tasks.
 Formally, each worker has a constraint: the total time of all the tasks that they are assigned cannot exceed a certain value.

 The python-constraint library supports multiple "Solvers": Python classes implementing various solving techniques.
 The default solver uses backtracking search, but I chose to use the solver that uses [minimum-conflicts hill-climbing](https://en.wikipedia.org/wiki/Min-conflicts_algorithm).
 This technique is more suitable in my scenario because it provides a random satisfying assignment as opposed to the same assignment each time.
 The min-conflicts solver works by choosing a random task and assigning a worker to it that minimizes the number of unsatisfied constraints i.e. conflicts.
-This means that workers are more likely to cycle through tasks and not be constantly assigned to the same task, reducing worker fatigue.
+This means that workers are unlikely to be assigned to the same task the next time an assignment is generated, which reduces worker fatigue.

 For example, suppose we have the following scenario:
 - Clean: takes 12 mins, domain Ashley, Ivan, John